-- Large initial minimum orders, smaller reorders - Wholesalers have large initial minimum orders, restocking fees if you send unsold merchandise back in poor condition, and no payment terms, meaning they want 100% cash upfront and they want you to buy lots of products in your first order.
+- Large initial minimum orders, smaller reorders - Wholesalers have large initial minimum orders, restocking fees if you send unsold merchandise back in poor condition, and no payment terms.
+That means they want 100% cash upfront, and they want you to buy lots of products in your first order.

 - Fast turnaround from order to shelf - Typically working with wholesalers to get products for your shop is faster than manufacturing your own private label.
 You simply order the products you see in their catalog, pay for the order, and receive the shipment in a couple of weeks.
 However, fast turnaround sometimes means that high quality won’t be a priority.
-If you’re looking for high quality boutique wholesale clothing, be sure to vet your wholesale suppliers by starting with small orders initially and spot checking the quality before you sell it to your customers.
+If you’re looking for high quality boutique wholesale clothing, be sure to vet your wholesale suppliers by starting with small orders initially and spot checking the quality before sell it.

-- Less control over price - Since you’re selling a wholesaler’s products, an increase in their sale price to you will mean a decrease in your profit margin or an increase in your retail price for your customers.
+- Less control over price - Since you’re selling a wholesaler’s products, an increase in their sale price to you will mean a decrease in your profit margin or an increase in your retail price to customers.
 You want to avoid the latter of the two options since customers grow wary as prices gradually rise.
-When working with wholesalers, you’ll also need to keep an eye out to see if wholesalers who are selling the same products online that they sell to you, but at a cheaper price than your retail price.
-This happens when your wholesaler sells retail, and it’s crucial for you to find out about it before deciding to work with a wholesaler.
+When working with wholesalers, you’ll also need to keep an eye out for wholesalers who are selling the same products online that they sell to you, but at a cheaper price than your retail price.
+This happens when your wholesaler sells retail, and it’s crucial for you to find out about it before deciding to work with them.